 Energy Dispersive Spectroscopy (EDS)

-A complementary technique to our full chemical analysis capabilities, Energy Dispersive Spectroscopy (EDS) enables Applied Technical Service’s engineers to identify and analyze small contaminant particles, metal chips, corrosion products, and platings.
+A complementary technique to our full chemical analysis capabilities, Energy Dispersive Spectroscopy (EDS) enables Applied Technical Services’ metallurgists to identify and analyze small contaminant particles, metal chips, corrosion products, and platings.

-This powerful tool, also called energy dispersive x-ray, EDX, and EDAX, uses the focused or scanning electron beam in the electron microscope to excite the atoms of an unknown material and discriminates the characteristic x-rays emitted by the samples, similar to a fingerprint.
+This powerful tool, also called energy dispersive x-ray, EDX, and EDAX, uses the focused scanning electron beam in the electron microscope to excite the atoms of an unknown material, and identifies the elements present by discriminating the characteristic x-rays emitted by the sample, similar to a fingerprint.

-Mapping of the elemental concentrations across samples is possible, which often aids in the formation of an opinion in failure analyses or provides semi-quantitative data for research studies.
-When present in high concentrations, corrosive ions such as chlorine or sulfur, can be detected.
+Mapping of the elemental concentrations across samples is possible, which often aids in the formation of opinion in failure analyses, or provides semi-quantitative data for research studies.
+When present in high concentrations, corrosive ions such as chlorine or sulfur can be detected.

-The technique is performed per ASTM E 1508 procedures.
+The technique is performed per guidelines provided in ASTM E1508 procedure.

 X-Ray Diffraction (XRD)

 Further enhanced material identification is made possible by our x-ray diffractometer.
 XRD is able to identify the crystal structure (the physical arrangement of the element atoms) of a material.
 In this way, the actual compounds present can be identified, as opposed to just the elements identified by EDS (i.e. iron as a metal vs. iron as an oxide)

 The XRD technique is extremely useful in corrosion failure analysis, verification of metallurgical phases, reverse engineering of coatings, and contaminant identification.